-To the right of the reredos and above the credence table is an icon of Jesus, Mary and John the Baptist, known in the language of iconography as the Deis.
+To the right of the reredos and above the wainscoting is an icon of Jesus, Mary and John the Baptist, known in the language of iconography as the Deis.
 Written by Ramona MacKinnnon it focuses on the Incarnation and the three persons most intimately involved in unfolding the mystery so central to the proclamation of Christianity and Anglican spirituality.

 On the south wall of the Sanctuary, above the Sedilia is a Silk Altar cloth embroidered in gold bullion which was made for the high altar of the Catholikon in the Church of the Anastasis, Jerusalem (often known as the Church of the Holy Sepulcher).
-Crafted in the early twentieth century it was a gift of Constance Lynes in 1992, to mark the 100th anniversary of St. Paul’s second advent as a Parish of the Diocese of Georgia.
+Crafted in the early twentieth century it was a gift of Constance Lynes in 1992, to mark the 100th anniversary of St. Paul’s second admission as a Parish of the Episcopal Diocese of Georgia.

 The chancel and the sanctuary contain several pieces of furniture, which originated with the 1888 church building.
 These include the eagle lectern on the left side of the rood screen, the Bishop’s Throne on the dais against the north wall of the sanctuary, the Sedilia on the south wall of the sanctuary and the Dean’s Sedilia in front of the Rood Screen and to the left of the lectern.
 While we do not know the origin of these pieces of church furniture, they are common examples of the type produced by many English and American church-furnishing companies of the period.
 The eagle lectern is a fine example of late Victorian carving.
 It lends dignity and power to the space set aside for the reading of scripture.
 The chairs bear the mark of machine turning, using a small repertoire of crosses, triangles and quatrefoils that coordinate nicely with the later work .

 The present organ is a combination instrument.
-The pipes and wind chests were manufactured by Famiglia Artigiana Fratelli Ruffatti of Padua, Italy.
+The pipes and wind chests were manufactured by Fratelli Ruffatti, Famiglia Artigiana of Padua, Italy.
 The three manual console, built by Rodgers of Hillsboro, Oregon, controls the pipes and provides the electronic sampling which fills out the 45 ranks, which the organist can use in creating music.
 The Ruffatti family has been building instruments since 1936 in the 300 year tradition of late Medieval and Renaissance Venetian Organ building.
-Their scaling’s are based on the insights of the great organ builder, Gaetanon Callido (1760-1810)and current research form around the world.
+Their scaling’s are based on the insights of the great organ builder, Gaetanon Callido (1760-1810)and current research from around the world.
 Fratelli Ruffatti work’s include all of the organs in the Vatican as well as many Cathedrals in Europe and the Americas.

 The Italian pipe organ tradition is an art form which places its emphasis on gentle song like quality.
 Italian principals have always been buoyantly warm and round-toned and the flutes have a distinctive “singing” quality.
 Designed for the American market it is an eclectic instrument, which has the ability to successfully play all periods of organ composition, making it excellent for recitals as well as the support and encouragement of congregational singing.
 The basic instrument was built in 1976.
 It currently contains 43 speaking stops, 16 of which are electronic.
 Twenty-four ranks of 1,403 individual pipes comprise the heart of the organ.
-It is divided into four divisions — the great, the swell, the pedal and the choir/positive.
-The last two are digitally sampled.
-In 1998 the instrument was overhauled and restored by A. E. Schlueter Pipe Organ of Lithonia, Georgia.
+It is divided into five divisions — the great, the swell, the Trumpet en Chamade/Antiphonal, the pedal, and the choir/positive The Antiphonal and last two are digitally sampled.
+In 1998 the instrument was overhauled and restored by A. E. Schlueter Pipe Organ Company of Lithonia, Georgia.
 A digital console manufactured by Rodgers Organ Company was made available through the generosity of the people of St. Paul’s and a generous gift of Gordon C. Carson, III, MD, sometime organist of St. Paul’s.
 Also, through the generosity of Arthur and Susan Schlueter, the restorer added a nine-bell zimbelstern and upgraded the speakers and amplifiers to take advantage of the full capacity of the new Rodgers Console.
 Because of storm damage in 2009, A.E.
 Schlueter Pipe Organ Co. rebuilt the Swell Chest, restored the Great and reconstructed the wind regulators, as well as cleaned the pipes.
 In addition new relay and interface driver boards manufactured by Walker Technical Company were used to replace the original Rodgers components that connect the console to the pipes.